felixelex/trajnetplusplusbaselines/README.rst

 --------
 While training, once our code performed without error, we investigate the different hyperparameters:

-* contrastive weights
+* contrastive weight (relative weight of NCE loss compared to the normal loss)
-* temperature for down or upscaling the similarity
+* contrastive temperature (for down or upscaling of similarity)
 * horizon
-* some more?!

-In our analysis, we include the effect of different temperature, different contrastive weights, and different time horizons.

 In general we trained the models on both data sets (real and synthetic data).
 The following combination were trained: